Blog

 Over the next several weeks, I’ll be writing a series of posts about the importance of educational attainment – both to our statewide economy and to individual economic mobility and prosperity – and how we should be designing our K-16 education system to increase the number of Michiganders who attain bachelor’s degrees.

-This is the eighth post in the series.
+This is the ninth post in the series.
 See links to previous posts below:

 Post #1: Educational attainment and economic development